 For issued patents or published patent applications, provide the patent number or patent application publication number, a summary of the patent or invention title, and indicate whether the offeror is the patent or invention owner.
 If a patent or invention is in-licensed by the offeror, identify the licensor.
 If a patent application has been filed for an invention that has not been made publicly available and contains proprietary information, provide the patent application serial number, patent application filing date, a summary of the invention title, and indicate whether the offeror is the invention owner.
-If the invention is in-licensed by the offeror is the invention owner.
-If the
+If the invention is in-licensed by the offeror, identify the licensor.